CCI-MOC/invoicing/process_report/tests/e2e/README.md

 ## Limitations

-- **No S3 Integration**: S3 operations are mocked to avoid external dependencies
+- **No S3 Integration**: S3 operations are bypassed in this e2e test implementation.
-- **PDF Generation**: Chromium calls are mocked but directory structure is validated
-- **External APIs**: Coldfront and other API calls are mocked
+- **External APIs**: Coldfront and other external APIs are also bypassed in this e2e testing implementation.
-- **Performance**: Not designed for performance testing, only functional validation
+- **Non-Representative Test Data**: the test data in the `test_data/` represents only the minimum required data to run the pipeline.

 ## Troubleshooting